zarrock256/Excercise_nazwa_pl/README.txt

+Project: Excersise_nazwa_pl
+Author: Kamil Nagórzański

-Excersise_nazwa_pl project is designed for automating test of logging into existing accout to nazwa.pl website.
+Project is designed for automating test of logging into existing accout to nazwa.pl website.

-Project is Page Object Model orientated, with required data exported to JSON file.
+It is Page Object Model pattern orientated, with required data exported to JSON file.

+#Entities package
 Config class allows to read from JSON file without worrying about exceptions.
 Driver class extends ChromeDriver class.
 It has implemented secure methods of searching and waiting for elements using FluentWait class.

+#Actions package
+Contains only action of logging into website.

+#Pages package
+Contains xpaths for proper page's web elements.

 Steps of the test:
 1) Type in login and password to the account.